ThoughtFull Resources

 What are the differences between psychiatry and psychotherapy?

-In a nutshell, psychiatric treatment involves medication whereas psychotherapy involves only talk therapy.
+In a nutshell, psychiatric treatment involves medication whereas psychotherapy involves talk therapy facilitated in person, through text, or video.
 Different kinds of problems, however, will respond differently to various treatments.
 Therefore, choosing the right treatment can feel confusing.
 First, let’s better understand the characteristics of each treatment.

 Psychotherapy